 The player who makes the absolute difference between his team getting to or missing the postseason is extremely rare.
 Jeter’s Yankees getting there in the first place, never mind winning five rings, were total team efforts.
 (Jeter did win one World Series MVP, in 2000.)
-Just as Williams’s Red Sox getting to only one World Series, Mays’s Giants getting to only three (winning one), Schmidt’s Phillies getting to only one (and winning), and Smith’s Cardinals getting to three (winning once) were total team shortfalls.
+Just as Williams’s Red Sox getting to only one World Series, Mays’s Giants getting to only three (winning one), Schmidt’s Phillies getting to only two (and winning one), and Smith’s Cardinals getting to three (winning once) were total team shortfalls.

 But Jeter did shine in the postseason.
 And made it look so simple a child of five could have done it.
 (Thanks, Groucho.)
 If you thought he was already built to act as though the New York heat met its match in his charisma and his ability to duck every controversy that swarmed his Yankees, come the postseason Jeter played as if the big moment was just another day on the job, just another chance to play the game he loved.